Cathedral Basilica of Salvador: Interior

 Inside, the cathedral is a one-aisled church of rectangular shape, without transept and with a very shallow main chapel.
 The interior of the church, similar to its frontispiece, is lined with lioz stone from Portugal.
 The side walls of the church have a series of lateral chapels decorated with altarpieces.
 This floorplan scheme is based on the Church of São Roque in Lisbon, the Jesuit church of the Portuguese capital, built a century earlier.
 The nave of the church has a deep central altar, two lateral chapels, two chapels at the transept, and three chapels at each side of the nave.
 The chapels were constructed at different times and reflect numerous architectural periods and styles.

 The chapels of the cathedral offer an interesting showcase of altarpiece art from the late 16th through the mid-18th centuries, all decorated with sculptures and paintings.
 Very rare are two 16th century Renaissance altarpieces that belonged to the previous Jesuit church and were reused in the new building.
 The altarpiece of the main chapel is a fine example of 17th century Mannerist art.
 Other chapels have Baroque altarpieces from the mid-18th century.
 The barrel vault covering the nave of the church is decorated with wooden panels dating from the 18th century.
 A massive emblem at center displays the Jesuit emblem "IHS".
 The paintings at the base of the nave are in vivid colors with an Asian design.
 They were painted by Charles Belleville (1657-1730), a Jesuit who had lived in Macau for ten years prior to his arrival in Bahia.

 The Jesuit church lacked a baptistery as it was not a parish church.
 The baptismal font of the Cathedral Basilica was transferred from the Former See prior to its demolition in 1933 and installed in the Cathedral Basilica.

 The façade and floorplan of the Jesuit church of Salvador influenced several other colonial churches in Northeast Brazil, including the São Francisco Church of Salvador.
-The tomb of Mem de Sá's, the first governor-general of Bahia, is located beneath high altar.
+The tomb of Mem de Sá's, the third governor-general of Bahia, is located beneath high altar.

 Sacristy

 The sacristy of the church dates to 1694 and faces west towards the Bay of All Saints.
 The sacristy is called "Brazil's most exquisite".
 It was described in 1703 in the diary of an anonymous author as having "walls, floors, and a ceiling of jacaranda wood with fine paintings; extraordinary furniture, cabinets and gilded closets; with true perfection of joinery."
 The sacristy now has three altars and is richly decorated with Baroque-style furniture.

-The sacristy cabinet dates to the 17th century and has paintings of the life of Jesus on copper panels with an altar at center.
+The sacristy cabinet dates to the 17th century and has paintings of the life of Jesus on copper panels with an altar in the center.
 The walls are covered in 17th-century Portuguese azulejos.
 The coffered ceiling of the sacristy has wooden panels painted with Mannerist motifs and portraits of noted members of the Jesuit order.